tenstorrent/tt-buda-demos/first_5_steps/1_install_tt_buda.md

 ## Tests

-Use the smoke test to check for correct installation of PyBuda library and environment.
+Verify the correct installation of the PyBuda library and environment by conducting a smoke test.

 ### Smoke Test